-Provide a brief outline and detailed justification of the budget for the entire proposed period of support, including salaries and benefits, travel, equipment, supplies, contractual expenses, education and outreach expenses, services delivery, and other expenses.
+Provide a brief outline and detailed justification of the budget for the entire proposed period of support, including salaries and benefits, travel, equipment, supplies, contractual expenses, services delivery, and other expenses.
 CPRIT funds will be distributed on a reimbursement basis.
 Applications requesting more than the maximum allowed cost (total costs) as specified in Section 2.5 will be administratively withdrawn.

-- Cost per Person Served: The cost per person served will be automatically calculated from the total cost of the project divided by the total number of people (both public and professionals) served (refer to the Appendix). - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
+- Cost Per Person Served: The cost per person served will be automatically calculated from the total cost of the project divided by the total number of people (both public and professionals) served (refer to Appendix).
+A significant proportion of funds is expected to be used for program delivery as opposed to program development and organizational infrastructure. - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
 CPRIT funds may be used to send up to two people to the conference. - Equipment: Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
 An applicant does not need to seek this approval prior to submitting the application.
 Justification must be provided for why funding for this equipment cannot be found elsewhere; CPRIT funding should not supplant existing funds.
-Cost sharing of equipment purchases is strongly encouraged. - Services Costs: CPRIT reimburses for services using Medicare reimbursement rates.
+Cost sharing of equipment purchases is strongly encouraged.

+• Services Costs: CPRIT reimburses for services using Medicare reimbursement rates.